First Ohio Company The Jamestowne Society

 The Society was organized in 1936 and has now grown to over 5000 members.

-First Ohio Company was chartered in 2005 with 19 chartering members.
+First Ohio Company was chartered in 2005 with 19 chartering members and today there are two companies in Ohio

 For further information on Jamestowne our members recommend these books: